Tatton Park Group Tours and Prices

 To qualify for a group rate the party size must be a minimum of 15 people.

 Single Attractions - Entry to Mansion or Gardens or Farm or Old Hall : Adult £5.50, Child £4 (ages 4-15).

 Totally Tatton Ticket - Entry to Mansion, Gardens and Farm: Adult £10, Child £5.50 (ages 4-15).

 National Trust members have free entry to the Mansion and Gardens, pay the group admission price to the Old Hall Adult £5.50, Child £4 (ages 4-15) and Farm discount of £3.50 Adult, £2.50 (ages 4-15).

 Guided Tours are available at an additional charge for the Mansion and Gardens and last an hour.
 Old Hall entry charge includes a guided tour.

 Please contact 01625 374416 for more information.
 Tours should be booked at least 7 working days in advance of the date of your proposed visit.
 We shall try to accommodate each request.

 - Tours are for groups of up to 25 people during high season (if more than 25 people, two tours will be arranged)

-- All Mansion tours begin at 10:30am giving your group exclusive access to the Mansion before it is open to the general public.
+- Mansion tours are available from 10:30am, giving your group exclusive access to the Mansion before it is open to the general public.